cuberoot-sw/cuberoot-sw.github.com/source/_posts/2013-02-19-vagrant-help-guide.markdown

 It creates default package.box file in the current directory

 ### 2. How to use package.box created out of Vagrant
-  1) Go to you project directory and run
+  1) Go to your project directory and run
 <pre>
 $ vagrant box add my_box /path/to/the/package.box
 $ vagrant init my_box